Ohio Star quilt pattern

 Looking for a new quilting project?
 Look no further!
-Our Ohio star quilt is the perfect weekend project for you to relax with.
+This Ohio Star quilt by Anna Brown is the perfect weekend project for you to relax with.
 This simple design packs a punch and will look great spread across your bed or slung over the sofa.
-The Ohio star design allows the piecing to shine.
-If you’re new to quilting don’t worry you can still stitch this quilt.
+The classic Ohio Star block in the centre really allows your colourful piecing to shine!
+If you’re new to quilting, don’t fret: you can still stitch this quilt.
 We have a quilting for beginners guide which teaches you all the basics.
 We also have a round-up of the best sewing machines so you can buy yourself a fully tested machine.
-Now it’s time to stitch our Ohio star quilt!
+Now it’s time to stitch your very own Ohio Star quilt!

 You will need